Disappearing ‘Hoods of the San Francisco Ghetto

 From Mexican gangs to the old housing projects of the Valencia Gardens and Army Street (Bernal Dwellings), despite the Mission District’s popularity there are certain sections of the Mission District that were once considered to be the ‘hood before gentrification.

-Sunnydale (the community shown as the feature image), probably San Francisco’s largest ‘hood after the gentrifying of the city’s other neighborhoods, has often been referred as “the Swamp” and has been well known and respected for generations.
+Sunnydale, probably the largest of the San Francisco hoods after the gentrifying of the city’s other neighborhoods, has often been referred as “the Swamp” and has been well known and respected for generations.

 As the years went by, the San Francisco black population, as well the streets, declined as employment opportunities went away and gentrification displaced people from areas like Fillmore and Hunters Point.